 Are Trucks Allowed to Drive in the Left Lane?

-Most of us have experienced how annoying it can be to be stuck behind a big truck in the left lane of a highway.
-However, slow-moving vehicles on the left are more than just irritating, they can be potentially dangerous.
-For this reason, in some states, large trucks and other slow-moving vehicles are not allowed to drive in the far-left lane, or are limited to using the left lane only for passing.
+Most of us have experienced how annoying it can be to get stuck behind a big truck in the left lane of a highway.
+However, slow-moving vehicles on the left are more than just irritating.
+They can be potentially dangerous.
+For this reason, in some states, large trucks and other slow-moving vehicles are not allowed to drive in the far-left lane or are limited to using the left lane only for passing.

 The Problem with Slower Vehicles in the Left Lane